Drug interactions between Norflex Injectable and Toradol IM

 There were no interactions found in our database between Norflex Injectable and Toradol IM - however, this does not necessarily mean no interactions exist.
 Always consult with your doctor or pharmacist.

-A total of 801 drugs (5115 brand and generic names) are known to interact with Norflex Injectable.
+A total of 805 drugs are known to interact with Norflex Injectable.

 - Norflex Injectable is in the drug class skeletal muscle relaxants.

 - Norflex Injectable is used to treat the following conditions:

 A total of 488 drugs are known to interact with Toradol IM.

 - Toradol IM is a member of the drug class Nonsteroidal anti-inflammatory drugs.

 - Toradol IM is used to treat the following conditions:

 Alcohol can increase the nervous system side effects of orphenadrine such as dizziness, drowsiness, and difficulty concentrating.
 Some people may also experience impairment in thinking and judgment.
 You should avoid or limit the use of alcohol while being treated with orphenadrine.
 Do not use more than the recommended dose of orphenadrine, and avoid activities requiring mental alertness such as driving or operating hazardous machinery until you know how the medication affects you.
 Talk to your doctor or pharmacist if you have any questions or concerns.

 Therapeutic duplication warnings